 - Because fraternity and sorority chapters are self-governing bodies in which the members take on the responsibilities of running the organization, fraternity and sorority life is a special living and learning environment.
 The hands-on experience of holding an office in the chapter helps members develop leadership, organization and communication skills.
 Chapters and members interact and make connections with other student organizations and departments on campus as a result.

 - Fraternity and sorority members learn the importance of dedication, working with others, responsibility and self-reliance.
 In addition, there are many leadership opportunities within the fraternity and sorority community apart from those within each chapter.
-Whether your student is a natural leader, wants to cultivate his/her skills or just wants to be involved, fraternity/sorority membership will help your student develop their unique, individual potential.
+Whether your student is a natural leader, wants to cultivate his/her skills, or just wants to be involved, fraternity/sorority membership will help your student develop their unique, individual potential.

 - One of the most gratifying aspects of fraternity/sorority membership is the sense of satisfaction and pride that comes with involvement in philanthropy and community service.
 Fraternity and sorority students and alumni throughout North America recognize local and national organizations in need of aid by donating their time, talent and funds through their special philanthropy and community service projects.
 OSU fraternity and sorority students raise tens of thousands of dollars and devote thousands of hours in hands-on service each year to a variety of projects that benefit people on a local and national level.
-In 2011, students raised nearly a quarter of a million dollars and gave over 70,000 hours of their time.
-In addition to the individual chapter projects, the community comes together several times per year to perform joint projects for both the campus and the community, like Freshman Follies for example.
+In 2018, students raised nearly a quarter of a million dollars and gave over 70,000 hours of their time.
+In addition to the individual chapter projects, the community comes together several times per year to perform joint projects for both the campus and the community, for example: Freshman Follies.
 Whether raising money or donating time, service is an essential part of the fraternal experience.